 The Special Collections held at Exeter Library are kept in The Cage, a specially designed secure room within Exeter Stack constructed in the late 1970s.
 The Special Collections consist of early printed books ranging in date from an Incunable of 1480 to c.1900.
 Keeping these collections adds depth and breadth to Devon Libraries’ existing stock and preserves these rare and unique items for future generations, as well as assisting readers of all ages with their learning and information needs.

 Access to the Collections

-A collection of Children's books containing about 2,000 items mainly dating from before 1940.
-They were built up over a period of time by bequest, donation and purchase and do not represent any significant individual collection.
-The titles to 1850 have a detailed listing by the noted children’s book historian Marjore Moon (1908-1996) which is available in the Library.
+This collection of children’s books contains about 2,000 items, mainly dating from before 1940.
+They were built up over a period of time by bequest, donation and purchase and, as such, do not represent any significant individual collection.
+The titles to 1850 have a detailed listing by the noted children’s book historian Marjorie Moon (1908-1996) which is available to view in the library.

-A collection of shorthand books bequeathed to the Library by Edward Pocknell, a professional shorthand writer and deviser of the Legible Shorthand system.
+A collection of shorthand books bequeathed to Exeter Library by Edward Pocknell, a professional shorthand writer and deviser of the Legible Shorthand System.

-Exeter Central Library holds long runs of many famous eighteenth, nineteenth and twentieth century including: the Gentleman’s Magazine, Blackwood’s Edinburgh magazine, Country Life Curtis’s Botanical Magazine. .
-In addition, the collection is particularly strong in the areas of art and architecture with conserable holdaings of titles such as Graphic, The Art Journal, Art Union, and The Architectural Review.
+Exeter Library holds long runs of many famous eighteenth, nineteenth and twentieth century periodicals including: The Gentleman’s Magazine, Blackwood’s Edinburgh Magazine, Country Life and Curtis’s Botanical Magazine.
+In addition, the collection is particularly strong in the areas of art and architecture, with considerable holdings of titles such as Graphic, The Art Journal, Art Union and The Architectural Review.

-The library holds a considerable collection of Collected works including: The Life and Works of Charles Lamb.
-London: Macmillan, 1900.
-The Kirriemuir edition of the Works of J.M.
-Barrie.
-London: Hodder & Stoughton, 1913.
-The Works of John Ruskin.
-(Library Edition - London: George Allen, 1903)
+Exeter Library holds a considerable collection of Collected Works including: The Life and Works of Charles Lamb, the Kirriemuir Edition of The Works of J.M.
+Barrie and The Works of John Ruskin.